wincent/wincent/README.md

 export LC_ALL=en_US.UTF-8
 ```

 Then run `vim`.
-Powerline symbols & statusline ligatures should be working.
+Unicode in the statusline should be working.

 To persist this `LC_*` variable binding, edit your `locale` accordingly: